-You are required to research and submit a 2-page written summary and analysis of either: 1) an aviation-related company or 2) an aviation-related career.
+If assigned, you are required to research and submit a 2-page written summary and analysis of either: 1) an aviation-related company or 2) an aviation-related career.
 Required and recommended research sources, formatting guidelines, and a detailed grading rubric are provided in the corresponding module on Canvas.